Azure/azure-sdk-for-js/sdk/eventhub/mock-hub/README.md

 Some details on what features the mock service supports can be found [here](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/eventhub/mock-hub/design/features.md).

-Some details on the overal architecture of this project can be found [here](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/eventhub/mock-hub/design/architecture.md).
+Some details on the overall architecture of this project can be found [here](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/eventhub/mock-hub/design/architecture.md).

 To see a quick example of how to start the mock service, look at [here](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/eventhub/mock-hub/samples/typescript/readme.md).